george-cliff/SportScroll/README.md

 ## Roadmap

-### Code improvements

-- Untangle the spaghetti
-- Small code review fixes
-- Fix issues with pipeline when date given is not `date.today`

 ### Features

 - Multi-sport support with sport specific layouts
-- Use offical sports/teams codes (e.g. <https://liaison.reuters.com/tools/sports-team-codes> and <https://en.wikipedia.org/wiki/Template:F1stat>)
-- Wire TV channel lookup into the PDF output
+- Add TV channel lookup into the PDF output
 - Improve PDF formatting and visual polish
-- Add cache cleanup so old `.json` files don't accumulate in `.cache/`
 - Favourite teams config and PDF highlighting
-- Venue name and country flag per event, possibly weather
+- Venue name and country flag per event
+- Weather API to get weather for an events start time (Always do love a wet F1 race)
-- Sport-specific layouts for feature days (Championship standings after an f1 Weekend)
+- Sport-specific layouts for feature days (Championship standings after a full F1 Weekend)
-- Logging
 - CLI menu for configuration without editing `config.yaml`
 - Cron job support with auto-print each morning